katyagovorkova/gwak/README.md

 ```
 the current implementation is quite slow, so prepare yourself to wait a lot...

-## Evolutionary Search training
+## Final metric training
-To find the optimal coefficients for the final metric, run the evolutionary search with
+To find the optimal coefficients for the final metric, run the search with
 ```
 snakemake -c1 train_metric
 ```